 Assumptions are set by the Board of Trustees, taking into account the recommendations of the System's actuary.
 The System has an experience investigation study performed every fifth year.
-Except for certain economic assumptions and the election rate for the supplemental medical insurance benefit, the actuarial assumptions used in this valuation are based upon the 2014 Experience Investigation Study Report, dated May 13, 2015, measuring the experience investigation period FY2010 - FY2014.
+Except for certain economic assumptions and the election rate for the supplemental medical insurance benefit, the actuarial assumptions used in this valuation are based upon the 2014 Experience Investigation Study Report, dated May 13, 2015, measuring the experience investigation period FY2010 - FY2014 (the 2015 Experience Study).
 In September 2016, the Board adopted a decrease in the inflation rate from 3.00% to 2.50% resulting in corresponding 0.50% decreases in the investment return (8.00% to 7.50%), the wage inflation (3.75% to 3.25%) and the payroll growth rate (3.25% to 2.75%).
 In August 2017, the Board adopted a change in the election rate of the supplemental medical insurance benefit.
 Fifty percent of eligible members who are active or due a deferred vested benefit are assumed to elect the insurance benefit.
 For annuitants who began receiving a benefit in the year preceding the valuation date, 50% of those not already receiving the benefit are assumed to elect it.
 The liability for all other annuitants is based on the actual benefit being paid as shown in the data.
-The current actuarial assumptions were first utilized in the June 30, 2017 actuarial valuation report.
+The current actuarial assumptions were first utilized in the June 30, 2017 actuarial valuation report and there have been no changes since that valuation.